-As breeders, we observe our puppies daily and over a period of time; we watch each puppy's behaviour and their reactions to new experiences, to other puppies in the litter and to new humans who visit our home.
-Each new owner is invited to visit our home over the developmental 8 weeks period of the puppy's life and by doing so each puppy has met many humans before they go to their forever homes.
-Decisions on puppy allocation is also based on our observations and the information each family has provided.
-Contrary to popular belief, there is so much more to picking a puppy than choosing the one that first comes to you or the one that you think is the prettist or the right colour, the gender that you think you want.
+As a breeder, I observe my puppies daily and over a period of time; I watch each puppy's behaviour and their reactions to new experiences, to other puppies in the litter and to new humans who visit our home.
+Each new owner is invited to visit my home over the developmental 8 weeks period of the puppy's life and by doing so each puppy has met many humans before they go to their forever homes.
+Decisions on puppy allocation is also based on my observations and the information each family has provided.
+Contrary to popular belief, there is so much more to picking a puppy than choosing the one that first comes to you or the one that you think is the prettiest or the right colour, the gender that you think you want.

 Choosing a puppy from the litter.